 3. Darrington Trail, Folsom Lake State Recreation Area

-With undulating elevations and less than 800 total feet of elevation gain, the 8.5-mile trail is most challenging at the beginning, with some steep cliff edges.
+This single-track trail spans just over eight miles along the shoreline, eventually connecting to the Peninsula Campground.
+It follows undulating elevations, with less than 800 total feet of elevation gain total.
+The trail is most challenging at the beginning, with some steep cliff edges.

 Numerous other lakeside hiking trails span the South Fork of the American River, including the Sweetwater Creek Trail on the other side of the Salmon Falls Bridge.